HNTA-Club/website/_pages/about.md

 The clubroom is usually open on weekdays between 12-18 depending on the schedules of the board.

-To see if the clubroom is open or not you can check the club's Slack or IRC and look for Aniki-chan's announcements or clubroom status on Slack.
+To see if the clubroom is open or not you can check the club's Slack or IRC and look for Aniki-chan's announcements or just join clubroom status channel on Slack.

-Below is a simple map for finding the club in Sähkötalo basement.

   <figure>
     <img src="/assets/images/kancolle_office.gif">